 On the downside, Spiceworks works on Windows servers only.
 If you use a different operating server, you won’t be able to use Spiceworks.
 Also, Spiceworks features ads so it might be distracting for some users.

 Zenoss is a network monitoring platform which is used by enterprises to effectively monitor every component of a network, including storage, compute, network, converged infrastructure, and unified communications systems.
-Zenoss gives customers the ability to gain insights on IT performance and to map out their IT ecosystem using real-time analytics.
+Zenoss Intelligent Application and Service Monitoring gives customers the ability to gain insights on IT performance and to map out their IT ecosystem using real-time analytics.

 Zenoss can only work for users with up to 1,000 functioning devices.
 For those needing more, Zenoss offers a paid version with added features.